Meet Marianne

 Before diagnosis

 During puberty, I had my period every other week.
 I would often wake up in the middle of the night, and feel nauseous in the morning.
-My then gynecologist told me that I had to admit my condition of being a woman.
-Her statement and the perspective of having to live this way terrified me.
-She was removed from my care, and her replacement put me on a contraceptive pill.
-The alternative, a hysterectomy, was obviously not practicable for a teenager.
+The only solution was birth control pill (hysterectomy was obviously not practicable for a teenager).
 My cycle behaved as dictated by the influx of chemicals, and everybody applauded the miracle.
 Little did I know the worst was yet to come.

 In my early 30ies, I developed irregular heartbeat, and was found to have mildly elevated blood pressure.
-My cardiologist prescribed a minimal dose of a beta blocker (Carvedilol, 3.125 mg/day).
+My cardiologist prescribed a minimal dose of a beta blocker.
 The irregular heartbeat disappeared, my blood pressure stabilized, and everybody applauded this new miracle.
 Little did I know I actually had primary aldosteronism (PA) and would have to wait another 2 ½ decades before being diagnosed.

 In my early 40ies, a dozen adenomas were incidentally found on my liver.
 Physicians seemed clueless and told me to repeat the imaging in 3 months.
-This woefully inadequate recommendation left me in sheer panic.
+Such a level of uncertainty about a vital organ left me in sheer panic.
 As a result, I experienced hypertensive crises which landed me in the ER with a blood pressure of 200/120.
 After spending the night in the ER, my blood pressure would stabilize and I would be sent home, only to go through it all over again a few days later.
 My cardiologist put me on a cocktail of antihypertensives which finally kept me away from the ER.
-I was eventually able to find a competent hepatologist who correctly identified that the liver adenomas were caused by the contraceptive pill I had been on for decades.
+I was eventually able to find a hepatologist who correctly identified that the liver adenomas were caused by the contraceptive pill I had been on for decades.
 I was ordered to discontinue the drug immediately and repeat imaging in 3 months.
 By then, the smallest lesions had disappeared, the biggest ones had shrunk, and my cycle did not gear back into over-drive.
-The trauma caused by the initially inadequate care eventually subsided, my blood pressure stabilized with a calcium channel blocker (Amlodipine 5 mg bid) and the same homeopathic dose of Carvedilol I had been taking for a decade already.
+The trauma caused by the initially inadequate care eventually subsided, my blood pressure stabilized with a calcium channel blocker and the same beta blocker I had been taking for a decade already.

 On top of the liver adenomas, it was brought to the attention of my cardiologist that a similar lesion had been seen on my right adrenal gland.
 I remember her telling me that it might explain my hypertensive crises, and that it required further testing.
 Results came back negative.
-Little did I know the test was actually an aldosterone to renin ratio (ARR) that would be positive a decade later.
+Little did I know the test was actually an aldosterone to renin ratio (ARR), that it was negative because it had been performed while I was taking a cocktail of antihypertensives interfering with the hormones, and that it would be positive a decade later.

 In my mid-40ies, my potassium and sodium started trending in the wrong direction.
 Nothing alarming, but numbers were departing further and further away from what had always been the norm for me (i.e., potassium in upper end of range, and sodium below mid-range).
 By then, I had moved and was no longer under the care of my cardiologist.
 As a scientist, I appreciate the value of data.
 I was utterly shocked to see that my new physicians did not share the same appreciation.
 Instead, they would tell me that variations between upper and lower range are noise, and that only out-of-range data is worth considering.
 Had attention been paid to what were actual signs of PA, the next 15 years of my life would’ve been vastly different.